Help us improve your experience.

 The procedure below outlines the installation and configuration of JDM for vSRX orchestration:

 1. Ensure all your nodes have a management IP address.
-Ensure you've downloaded the JDM image and the vSRX Virtual Firewall image in MX Series JNU controller.
+Ensure you've downloaded the JDM image and the vSRX image on the JNU controller which is the MX Series router.

-2. Add the management IP address of the Ubuntu host server in the MX Series for JDM management.
+2. Add the management IP address of the Ubuntu host server in the MX Series router for JDM management.
 Every host server is referred with a node-instance ID.

 7. Wait for approximately 10 minutes for the satellites to synchronize with the controller.